 The annual inflation rate in Kenya eased for the third month in a row to 5.73% in December of 2021, from 5.8% in the prior month.
 It was the lowest rate since January, mainly due to a slowdown in prices of food & non-alcoholic beverages (9.1% vs 9.9% in November), namely tomatoes (6.7% vs 15.1%).
 At the same time, transport costs rose 8.1%, the same as in the prior month, as gasoline and diesel prices remained steady due to the fuel subsidies.
 On a monthly basis, consumer prices inched up 0.91%, the biggest increase in a year, after a 0.45% rise in the previous month. source: Kenya National Bureau of Statistics

 Inflation Rate in Kenya averaged 8.96 percent from 2005 until 2021, reaching an all time high of 31.50 percent in May of 2008 and a record low of 3.18 percent in October of 2010.
 This page provides the latest reported value for - Kenya Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Kenya Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Inflation Rate in Kenya is expected to be 6.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Kenya to stand at 5.10 in 12 months time.
-In the long-term, the Kenya Inflation Rate is projected to trend around 6.40 percent in 2020, according to our econometric models.
+Inflation Rate in Kenya is expected to be 5.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Kenya Inflation Rate is projected to trend around 5.00 percent in 2022 and 4.80 percent in 2023, according to our econometric models.